-Five local Metal bands will be given the opportunity of a lifetime this March, as the city will host its first-ever preliminary round for the Canadian portion of the Wacken Metal Battle competition.
+Five local Metal bands will be given the opportunity of a lifetime this weekend, as the city will host its first-ever preliminary round for the Canadian portion of the Wacken Metal Battle competition.

 The Wacken Battle offers an opportunity for unsigned bands of any metal subgenre to battle their way to an international stage in Germany against some of their country's best metal groups, and compete for the world title at Wacken Open Air music festival.